An exciting opportunity has arisen to help shape a developing Speech and Language Therapy team within North Yorkshire Learning Disability services.

 Main duties of the job

-The post holder will be part of a dynamic SLT Learning Disability and Mental Health service, with well-defined peer support, supervision systems and CPD opportunities.
+The post holder will be part of a dynamic SLT Learning Disability and Mental Health service committed to collaborative working and focusing on the provision of high quality, evidence based services.
+You will receive well defined peer support, regular clinical and management supervision and substantial CPD opportunities.

 We are geographically one of the largest NHS Foundation Trusts in the country with an annual income of £423m and a workforce of over 7,500 staff operating from around 160 sites.
 Tees, Esk and Wear Valleys NHS Foundation Trust provides mental health and learning disability services for the people of County Durham and Darlington, Teesside, North Yorkshire, York and Selby, serving a population of around 2 million people.
 We also provide additional specialist services to other parts of Northern England.